msalemor/simple-dips/README.md

 ## Overview

 sDIPs is a Python application for generating and processing messages using AI agents and a message queue system.
 It leverages Azure OpenAI for language tasks and RabbitMQ for message queuing.
+The original DIPs application runs on all Azure Services including: Service Bus, Blob Storage, CosmosDB, Azure OpenAI, Azure Speech Services, and others, all in a secure keyless architecture.

+This repo and code is designed to showcase the important concepts about this application architecture and implementation.

 ## Architecture